codeflood/chel/docs/commands/var.md

         a : b
     }

-To retrieve the value of a single variable, pass the name of the variable as the first numebred parameter.
+To retrieve the value of a single variable, pass the name of the variable as the first numbered parameter.

     var name